 That in itself could be a full blog post, but long story short, I love how much nature you find in Finland.
 I thought it would be amazing to see what spending three weeks cycling in nature would do for the soul!

-I was ready for whatever epiphany would surely come after being immersed in nature and spending so much time alone!
-I had been to Finland three times before, but never to the eastern part or to Lapland, where the EV 13 would take me.
+Mentally I was ready for whatever epiphany would surely come after being immersed in nature and spending so much time alone!
+I had been to Finland three times before, but never to the eastern part or to Lapland, where the EuroVelo 13 would take me.
 Finland is also relatively flat – or so I thought…more on that later.

 I was also intrigued by the Iron Curtain aspect.
-Being Canadian, I felt I had a big picture idea of it, but had never delved into the nitty gritty of it, much less so in Finland.
+Being Canadian, I felt I had a big-picture idea of it, but had never delved into the nitty-gritty of it, much less so in Finland.
 I was curious to learn more.

 Finally, I’ve been hiking for years and am confident that while I can hike pretty much anything, I hadn’t cycled more than 20km until 6 weeks before the start of this trip.

-In preparation, I joined two experienced cyclists for a 350km long jaunt along the EV 6, the Danube, from Passau, Germany to Vienna, but still, I was lacking cycling experience.
+In preparation, I joined two experienced cyclists for a 350km long jaunt along the EuroVelo 6, the Danube, from Passau, Germany to Vienna, but still, I was lacking cycling experience.
 I was pretty sure I could do it, but not 100% confident and I relished that challenge!